KarenHarley/React-Portfolio/README.md

 ## Portfolio

-This is Karen Villagomez's website portfolio.
+This is Karen Villagomez's React Website portfolio.
 Where you can find: